Philosophy, Associate in Arts for Transfer (AA-T)

 PHIL 205 | Introduction to Logic | 3 |

-List A - Select one course from the following: | 3-5 | |
+List A - Complete one course from the following: | 3-5 | |

-Any Required Core course not selected above | ||
+Any course not taken in the Required Core | ||

 Argumentation and Debate | ||

-Critical Thinking and Composition Through Literature | ||
+or ENG 111 | Critical Thinking and Composition Through Literature | |

 or ENG 111H | Critical Thinking and Composition Through Literature, Honors | |